hj-n/labeled-datasets/README.md

 In this repository, we provide 96 publicly available labeled dataset.
 The datasets were originally collected to be utilized in the paper "Sanity Check for External Clustering Validation Benchmarks using Internal Validation Measure", as a potential candidate for external clustering validation.
 However, it sill can be used for various purposes (e.g., classification, dimensionality reduction, etc.) For better applicability, we provide datasets in both numpy (`.npy`) and compressed (`.bin`) format.
 We also provided a reader code for the compressed files.

+Full list of the datasets are available at [this website](https://hyeonword.com/clm-datasets/) and the Appendix of our reference paper (TBA).

 ### Reader API

 #### API